chrplr/gohello/README.md

     go install .

 The code of the main application is `main.go`.
-As it imports the library thanks to the line `import "myapp/mylib"`, it can use its public functions, indicated by names starting with an uppercase letter.
+As it imports the library thanks to the line `import "myapp/mylib"`, it can use its function `Test()` (which is public as indicated its name starting with an uppercase letter).

 Remarks: